vinaygoel/ars-workshop/README.md

 bin/download-sample-warcs.sh $LOCAL_WARC_DIR
 ```

-The WARC is a little under 1GB in size and normally will 2-4 minutes to download (depending on your bandwidth).
+The WARC is a little under 1GB in size and normally will take 2-4 minutes to download (depending on your bandwidth).

 ##### Build Derivatives in Hadoop #####